London’s ultra low emissions zone (ULEZ) is due to be expanded later this year, affecting hundreds of thousands of motorists.

 What is the fine for failing to pay?

-Failing to pay the charge for a car or motorbike will result in a fine of £160, reduced to £80 if paid within 14 days.
+Failing to pay the charge for a car or motorbike currently results in a fine of £160, reduced to £80 if paid within 14 days.
 For larger vehicles the fine is £1,000, reduced to £500.
+However, the fine for cars and motorbikes is set to increase to £180 in 2023.

 What cars are exempt from ULEZ charges and how to check if your car is compliant